Elsapro/wikijs/employment/introductions.md

 When you first start trying out a new way of introducing yourself, you’ll probably feel nervous.
 Bloor suggests prefacing it with, “I’ve just learned a new way of introducing myself and I’m experimenting with it.
 Can I try it out on you?”
 People love to be asked for their advice or input.

+##  8. Resist going back to the same-old intro.

+The truth is, it will always be easier to say the stilted “I’m job X at company Y,” stumble through small talk, and then move on to the next person and glass of wine.
+In addition, when you give a nontraditional introduction, you will inevitably run into some staid folks who don’t get it.

+But Bloor urges people to persist.
+She recently coached a woman named Rumi, whose standard intro was “I’m a copywriter.”
+After the two women worked together, Rumi realized what her secret strength is: her ability to be the other person in her writing.
+What’s more, the process of crafting a new opener made Rumi realize that “the part of me that I am ashamed of — being the perpetual outsider — is the very place from which my bulletproof power springs forth.”

+Like Rumi, you may find that coming up with an authentic, personal introduction leads to deeper revelations in your life.
+“We all want to learn and figure out why we matter on this planet and in this life,” says Bloor.
+“And it can start with being able to answer the question ‘What do you do?’ better.”

+ABOUT THE AUTHOR

+Kara Cutruzzula is a journalist and playwright and writes Brass Ring Daily, a daily motivational newsletter about work, life and creativity.